All Episodes

 Maybe it is that the opinion makers are failing to make opinions.

-Maybe that the maybe the opinion makers, you guys and your little clique here, are unable to move public opinion as you would like to be able to.
+Maybe the opinion makers, you guys and your little clique here, are unable to move public opinion as you would like to be able to.

-But don't try to tell us that these stories about the problems of Democrats are having is an attempt at journalistic balance.
+But don't try to tell us that these stories about the problems the Democrats are having is an attempt at journalistic balance.

 It's no more than the media saying, get your excrement together.